-IER is leading on a mixed-methods project for the Department for Education to gather evidence on the distribution and demographic characteristics of the current educational psychologist (EP) workforce - with a particular focus on the Local Authority (LA) EP workforce - in order to map existing and projected EP shortages.
-The research will be used as the basis for an evidence-based decision to inform the Department for Education’s future reforms to the EP training provider commissioning model.
+IER was leading on a mixed-methods project for the Department for Education to gather evidence on the distribution and demographic characteristics of the current educational psychologist (EP) workforce - with a particular focus on the Local Authority (LA) EP workforce - in order to map existing and projected EP shortages.
+The research was used as the basis for an evidence-based decision to inform the Department for Education’s future reforms to the EP training provider commissioning model.

-In order to address the main aim and objectives of the study, a 5-stage mixed-methods approach will be conducted:
+In order to address the main aim and objectives of the study, a 5-stage mixed-methods approach was conducted:

 Stage 1) Expert interviews to obtain information on the changing pattern of organisations employing EPs, gauge existing data sources on the EP workforce and views on EP shortages.

 Stage 2) Analysis of existing data to map the distribution and demographic profile of the EP workforce (LA and non-LA).